 Dee is a Registered Osteopath who graduated from the British School of Osteopathy in London.
 She has over 10 years of clinical experience, and is a member of GOsC (General Osteopathic Council).

 Dee adopts a structurally holistic approach to Treatment using a wide variety of Osteopathic techniques including soft tissue massage, joint manipulation when necessary and fascial techniques for recurrent issues.

 She enjoys treating patients of all ages and walks of life and has a particular interest in sporting injuries and Chronic aches and pains.

-Dee also specialises in treating the viscera, the internal organs of the body.
+Dee also trained at the Barrell Institute, where she gained her expertise in treating the viscera, the internal organs of the body.